bbodi/rust-voxlap-test/Readme.md

 ## SDL2

-[rust-voxlap](https://github.com/bbodi/rust-voxlap) is independent from any video dependencies, but the demo uses [Rust-SDL2](https://github.com/AngryLawyer/rust-sdl2) for rendering purposes.
+[rust-voxlap](https://github.com/bbodi/rust-voxlap) is independent from any system dependencies, but the demo uses [Rust-SDL2](https://github.com/AngryLawyer/rust-sdl2) for
+- creating window
+- drawing the scene calculated by Voxlap to the screen (including 2D texts and images)
+- handling input
+- TODO: handling sound

 # Installation